-A Few of the Cases that Cite Robert Vance's Testimony or Publications in the Opinion
+A Few of the Cases With Robert Vance as the Expert Witness

 Filed January 9, 2017.
 This case arises out of a divorce action.
 Case involves testimony by Vance concerning the value of a multi-physician medical practice in which enterprise goodwill was allowed although not called that by name.
 Also, Vance's detailed Marital Balance Sheet and Alimony Need and Ability to Pay schedule was essential for Wife to receive permanent alimony or alimony in futuro.